polymec/polymec-dev/docs/style_guide.rst

 preconditions, postconditions, and return values where applicable.
 The comments should precede the function declaration in header files.

-Comments for a classes and/or a function need not appear in its source file unless that class and/or function appears only in that source file.
+It is not necessary to repeat comments for a class/function in its implementation file if its declaration hsa been documented.
+However, classes and functions that appear only within an implementation file should be documented for completeness.

 Formatting
 ==========